shanep-cs2/shanep-cs2/_lessons/lesson11.md

 unknown state you can throw an exception!
 When you used other code you may have to catch and exception.
 Proper exception handling will make the difference between a robust application that will be easy to maintain and a flaky application that is constantly crashing.

-## Objectives

-By the end of this lesson, you will be able to:

-- Describe exception handling in Java
-- Understand the difference between checked and unchecked exceptions.
-- Identify common paradigms that will cause an exceptions (file access, network, etc.)
-- Write exception safe code
-- Apply using the try/catch keywords